Evaluating Be Mindful on a non-clinical sample

 We welcome research enquiries

-We want our courses to continue to be the subject of ground-breaking research studies that further knowledge in the field of digital therapeutics for better mental health and chronic pain management.
+We want our digital programs to continue to be the subject of ground-breaking research studies that further knowledge in the field of digital therapeutics for better mental health and chronic pain management.